Cincinesh/tue/README.md

 simple arithmetic and no expensive trigonometric functions.
 Quaternions are most useful for storing 3-dimensional orientations and performing vector transformations.

+Rotation matricies are described later in the Transformation Matricies section.

 Tuesday provides the following functions in the `tue::math` namespace for converting between different 3-dimensional rotation representations: